-Others will tell you to rinse Anchovies in water to help get rid of some of their taste.
-You can save time by just buying tofu instead.
+Others will tell you to rinse anchovies in water to help get rid of some of their taste.

-You can substitute capers for Anchovies at the rate of 1 1/2 tbsp capers (rinsed if they were in a vinegary solution) for every 6 Anchovy fillets the recipe calls for.
+You can substitute capers for anchovies at the rate of 1 ½ tablespoon capers (rinsed if they were in a vinegary solution) for every 6 anchovy fillets the recipe calls for.

 Once a tin of anchovies is opened, you can store the anchovies in the refrigerator (discard the tin and store them in a sealed container) for up to two months: just make sure the fillets are covered in oil during that time to keep them fresh.